webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

 Description: How to use Storage Textures
 TOC: Storage Textures

-Storage textures are just textures that you can write (or store to) directly to.
+Storage textures are just [textures](webgpu-textures.html) that you can directly write or "store" to.
 Normally we specify triangles in a vertex shader and the GPU updates the texture for us indirectly but with a storage texture we can write directly to the texture wherever we want.